khaledalajam/azure-security-portfolio/README.md

 Hi, I'm Khaled, a Cybersecurity Analyst building real world hands-on expertise in identity and cloud security with a focus on Microsoft Azure.
-I'm preparing for the Microsoft Certified: Azure Security Engineer Associate (AZ-500) certification as part of my transition into a Cloud Security Engineer role.
+I'm preparing for the Azure Security Engineer Associate (AZ-500) certification as I transition into a Cloud Security Engineer role.
 I thought I'd document some of it along the way.

-To set the stage, the demos in this portfolio were built in an actual Azure subscription named "Prima-Macula Prod Sub 1" representing the organization "Prima-Macula" within the enviorment.
-This is not a sandbox; it's a production-like Azure setup, using the same services and security controls used in the industry.
+To set the stage, the demos in this portfolio were built in a real Azure subscription named **Prima-Macula Prod Sub 1**, representing the organization **Prima-Macula** within this enviroment.
+This is not a sandbox; it's a production-like Azure setup configured with industry-standard services and security controls.

-Each demo begins with an overview diagram and then walks through a core security concept from setup to validation:
+Each demo begins with an overview diagram, and then walks through the implementation of a core security concept from setup to validation.

+>**NOTE:** These are demonstrations, not step-by-step tutorials.
+Screenshots show key configurations and outcomes, the context and intent are explained in the text.

 [Hybrid Identity & SSO](<Hybrid Identity with Seamless SSO.md>)